Bukhara: Demographics

-Bukhara recorded a population of 279,200 in the year 2019.
+Bukhara recorded a population of 279,200 in 2019.
 Bukhara (along with Samarkand) is one of the two major centers of Uzbekistan's Tajik minority.
 Bukhara was also home to the Bukharan Jews, whose ancestors settled in the city during Roman times.
 Most Bukharian Jews left Bukhara between 1925 and 2000.

 Ali-Akbar Dehkhoda defines the name Bukhara itself as meaning "full of knowledge", referring to the fact that in antiquity, Bukhara was a scientific and scholarship powerhouse.

 In the Italian romantic epic Orlando innamorato by Matteo Maria Boiardo, Bukhara is called Albracca and described as a major city of Cathay.
 There, within its walled city and fortress, Angelica and the knights she has befriended make their stand when attacked by Agrican, emperor of Tartary.
 As described, this siege by Agrican resembles the historic siege by Genghis Khan in 1220.

 Ethnic groups

 According to the official statistics, the city's population is 82% Uzbeks, 6% Russians, 4% Tajiks, 3% Tatars, 1% Koreans, 1% Turkmens, 1% Ukrainians, 2% of other ethnicities.
 However, official Uzbek numbers have for long been criticized and refuted by various observers and Western sources and it is widely assumed that the population of the city consists mainly of Tajik-speaking Tajiks, with ethnic Uzbeks forming a growing minority.
 Exact figures are difficult to evaluate, since many people in Uzbekistan either identify as "Uzbek" even though they speak Tajik as their first language, or because they are registered as Uzbeks by the central government despite their Tajik language and identity.
 According to Soviet estimates in the early 20th century (based on numbers from 1913 and 1917), the Tajiks formed the overwhelming majority of city.